wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 With the GitOps approach, there is the risk that the deployed configuration for the OpenShift cluster does not match what is in the Git repository.
 Someone could have updated the OpenShift cluster directly, for example.
 There are a number of tools to manage this configuration drift, with ArgoCD being a common tool to address this issue.
 It can be configured to sync manually or automatically, so that any changes made directly on the cluster are reverted to what is in the Git repository.

 The OpenShift GitOps Operator can be used to install ArgoCD into your OpenShift cluster.
-Further details on how to this can be found here: <https://developer.ibm.com/tutorials/deploy-open-liberty-applications-with-gitops/>
+Further details on how to this can be found here: <https://openliberty.io/blog/2024/04/26/ArgoCD-Configuration-Drift.html>

 **Securing Secrets**

 Even with controls and restricted access to Git repositories, it is not considered good practice to store the sensitive data in plain text (aka the values entered into the secrets files).
-There are generally two approaches you can take to tackle this: encrypt the values or use a reference:
+There are generally two approaches you can take to tackle this, encrypt the values or use a reference:

   - **Encrypt the values**: In this approach, the value in the secret file is encrypted when it is committed to the Git repo.
 During deployment to OpenShift there is an extra step where the secret values are decrypted. **SealedSecrets** is one implementation of such an approach.